georust/rinex/rinex-cli/README.md

 graphical view can be activated with `--plot`.
 Data is highly dependent on the file that was provided (`--fp`).

+Data is most of the time plotted against time.
+Time axis represents epoch, normalized to the 1st epoch in the record and time axis is in seconds.
+This will be improved in a near future, with proper date/epoch visualization.

 ### Readable JSON

 This tool uses JSON format to expose data by default.